BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/structuring-your-directory.md

 Make sure you're in the "code" directory, then create a file called `hello.js` using the command `touch hello.js`

-## Opening VSCode
+## Opening VS Code

 When we're working with programs in the command line it's very important to make sure we are opening things from the proper directory, and we are running files from the correct location otherwise we will get errors because the computer can't find the file you're trying to run in the location you told it to run from.

 To make your life easier you should **always** open VSCode from the terminal.
 You can do so by issuing the command `code .`

 - `code` is the command to open VSCode
 - `.` means "from this location I'm currently in

-If you run into any issues with the `code` command reach out to your instructor, or one of the TAs, it's what we're here for!
+If you run into any issues with the `code` command reach out to your instructor, or one of the assistant instructors.

-When you open VSCode from inside your "code" directory you should see a single empty JavaScript file named "hello.js"
+When you open VS Code from inside your "code" directory you should see a single empty JavaScript file named "hello.js"

 ## Your First Program